AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 ![product picker variants](assets/product-picker-variants.png)
 ![product picker variants open](assets/product-picker-variants-open.png)

-**Category picker**
+#### Category Picker

 Works like a product picker.
-Clicking on the folder icon will open picker modal UI (Example category carousel)
+Clicking on the folder icon will open picker modal UI (for example category carousel)
 ![category picker](assets/category-picker-open.png)

 Browse the catalog structure on the left and select the category.